skovaka/UNCALLED/README.md

 Small segments of eukaryotic genomes can also be used, however the presence of any repetitvie elements will harm the performance.
 We hope to provide tools and/or guidelines for masking such references in the near future, and increasing the supported reference size and repeat tolerance is a long-term goal.

 ReadUntil works best with longer reads.
 Maximize your read lengths for best results.
+You may also need to perform a nuclease flush and reloading to achive the highest yield of on-target bases.

 UNCALLED currently only supports reads sequenced with r9.4 chemistry.